 - Session 8, March 11th: Facilitation Practicum Review and Next Steps

-Registrants must attend all in-class sessions to complete the course.
+Registrants must attend all live online class sessions to complete the course.
 If you miss any of the scheduled dates, you will need to re-register into the course at a later date.

 Duration: 21 hours